alvo254/Rails/README.md

 ---------------|-------------------
 db/            | Contains your current database schema, as well as the database migrations.
 ---------------|-------------------
-Gemfile        |These files allow you to specify what gem dependencies are needed for your Rails application.
+Gemfile & Gemfile.lock        |These files allow you to specify what gem dependencies are needed for your Rails application.
 These files are used by the Bundler gem.
-For more information about Bundler, see the Bundler website.
+For more information about Bundler, see the Bundler website.  |
-Gemfile.lock   |
 ---------------|-------------------